Your Privacy Rights:

 Can I be denied access to my Personal Information?

 Your rights to access your personal information are not absolute.
 We may deny access when: it is required or authorized by law (for example, when a record containing personal information about you is protected by solicitor-client privilege); to do so would reveal confidential commercial information, and the personal information cannot be severed from the record; to do so could reasonably be expected to threaten the life or security of another individual, and the personal information cannot be severed from the record; or the information was generated in the course of a formal dispute resolution process.
-If we deny your request for access to, or refuse a request to correct information, we shall explain why.
+If I deny your request for access to, or refuse a request to correct information, I shall explain why.
 PLPC does not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you.

 Can I request anonymity?

-Whenever it is legal and practicable, we may offer the opportunity to deal with general inquiries without providing your name (for example, by accessing general information on our website).
+Whenever it is legal and practicable, I may offer the opportunity to deal with general inquiries without providing your name (for example, by accessing general information on our website).
 The Proceeds of Crime (Money Laundering) and Terrorist Financing Act requires us to confirm the identity of all new clients.
 It may also require us disclose information to FINTRAC in relation to certain large cash transactions.

 CALL US TODAY: (905)240-7797